Max Steel: Comic books

 Among the most notorious differences, it is mentioned that N-Tek's founder and original CEO was Jim McGrath, -Max's father-, instead of Marco Nathanson.
 John Dread does not wear glasses as he always does in the series, and it is mentioned that 'Berto is a traditional die hard computer nerd with no experience with girls or real life at all, (in the series he does has a life, and he is even a regular skilled fighter).
 The comic also insinuates the possibility that Psycho is Max's biological father, and they may have a relationship similar as Luke Skywalker and Darth Vader from Star Wars.
-This plot in particular was never mentioned in the TV series or movies, but the 2004 movie Endangered Species includes a scene in which Psycho defeats Max, and offers him join forces to rule mankind together.
+This plot in particular was never mentioned in the TV series or films, but the 2004 film Endangered Species includes a scene in which Psycho defeats Max, and offers him join forces to rule mankind together.
 This scene is extremely similar as the one represented by Luke and Vader in The Empire Strikes Back.

 In 2006 Mattel released a 4 issue series of mini comics, each four pages long.
 Each comic described an encounter between Max and a specific version of Elementor (Earth, Fire, Water and Air, respectively).
 The mini comics were used mostly as brochure to introduce Elementor to kids.

-In 2013, VIZ Media's all-ages imprint, Perfect Square, released The Parasites, the first in a series of a full length graphic novels featuring a revamped Max Steel universe that tied into the new television series.
+In 2013, VIZ Media's all-ages imprint, Perfect Square, released The Parasites, the first in a series of a full-length graphic novels featuring a revamped Max Steel universe that tied into the new television series.
 Edited by former Naruto manga editor, Joel Enos, the first graphic novel was written by The Stuff of Legend co-creator Brian Smith and illustrated by Jan Wijngaard.
 The next two books in the series, Hero Overload and Haywire were released in 2014 and featured stories by writers B. Clay Moore and Tom Pinchuk, as well as more artwork from Wijngaard and Voltron Force artist, Alfa Robbi.